 There are very different kinds of LDs, operating in very different regimes of optical output power, wavelength, bandwidth, and other properties:

 - Small edge-emitting LDs generate between a few milliwatts and up to roughly half a watt of output power in a beam with high beam quality.
-The output may be emitted into free space or coupled into a single-mode fiber.
+The output may be emitted into free space or coupled into a single-mode fiber (→ fiber-coupled diode lasers).
 Such lasers can be designed to be either index guiding (with a waveguide structure guiding the laser light within the LD) or gain guiding (where the beam profile is kept narrow via preferential amplification on the beam axis).

 - External cavity diode lasers contain a laser diode as the gain medium of a longer laser resonator, completed with additional optical elements such as laser mirrors or a diffraction grating.
 They are often wavelength-tunable and exhibit a small emission linewidth.

-- Broad area laser diodes (also often called broad stripe laser diodes, wide stripe lasers, or high brightness diode lasers) generate up to a few watts of output power.
+- Broad area laser diodes (also often called broad stripe laser diodes or wide stripe lasers) generate up to a few watts of output power.
 The beam quality is significantly poorer than that of lower-power LDs, but better than that of diode bars (see below).
-Tapered broad-area lasers can exhibit an improved beam quality and brightness.

 - Slab-coupled optical waveguide lasers (SCOWLs), containing a multi-quantum well gain region in a relatively large waveguide, can generate a watt-level output in a diffraction-limited beam with a nearly circular profile.